TomPace101/nanopore_diffusion/notes.md

 Implementation steps:
 - new depcheck on pathlib
-- new class based on pathlib
+- new class based on pathlib (see trial runs in notebooks)
 - use in folderstructure
 - method of ParameterSet to initialize objects from their input strings
 - call that method in all subclasses of ParameterSet